MeowingDavis/blank_deno_blog/posts/Post5.md

 # Assignment 1#

-click to randomise the colour of the text and the speed of the bounce
+Click to randomise the colour of the text and the speed of the bounce.
+Move mouse around to change colour of the background.

 <iframe width="576" height="366" src="https://editor.p5js.org/MeowingDavis/full/QM6ICBQuE"></iframe>